 A zero-day exploit is a hacker attack that takes place between the moment hackers uncover a security vulnerability and the moment the vendor patches that vulnerability.
 Imagine if your house had an unlocked door you didn’t know existed.
 A zero-day exploit is when someone else finds that door and robs your house before you notice the door exists and can lock it.
 Zero-day exploits can target software programs, operating systems, web browsers, website plugins like Flash, and other applications installed on an individual computer or IT system.

 How Common Are Zero-Day Exploits?

 While it used to take weeks or even months for hackers to begin widescale exploitation of a newly discovered vulnerability, modern technology now makes it possible for hackers to wage widespread attacks within the same day or hour of uncovering a vulnerability.
 This has contributed to a growing number of zero-day exploits.
-The number of zero-day attacks on browsers and website plugins alone has increased exponentially over the last few years and reached 54 in 2015.* That means hackers found one previously unknown vulnerability every week for the entire year.
+In fact, zero-day exploits are anticipated to increase from one per week in 2015 to one per day by 2021.2 That means hackers will find one previously unknown vulnerability every day for the entire year.
 This makes protecting your information technology quite difficult.
 But there are steps you can take.

 How Can You Protect Against Zero-Day Exploits?

 The nature of zero-day exploits means you don’t know your vulnerability until after a hacker has already attacked you or someone else through that vulnerability.
 Unless you employ a crack team of IT security experts who can provide real-time monitoring of your systems, their operations, and communications, your best strategy is to focus on prevention and response planning.
 The following steps can help: